randywallace/mosh-portfile/README.md

 Feel free to submit a PR if you make an update you think is worthy, and I'll likely merge it without a lot of fanfare if it looks good to me under the assumption that you knew what you were doing and tested appropriately.

+If you just want to increment to the latest commit, update the ```git.branch``` variable in the Portfile and increment the revision number to the current date.
+This will make it easy to rollback in macports if necessary.